nginx-proxy/acme-companion/docs/Let's-Encrypt-and-ACME.md

 The `LETSENCRYPT_TEST` environment variable, when set to `true` on a proxyed application container, will create a test certificates that don't have the [5 certs/week/domain limits](https://letsencrypt.org/docs/rate-limits/) and are signed by an untrusted intermediate (they won't be trusted by browsers).

+If you want to do this globally for all containers, set `ACME_CA_URI` as described in [Container configuration](./Container-configuration.md).

 #### Container restart on cert renewal

 The `LETSENCRYPT_RESTART_CONTAINER` environment variable, when set to `true` on an application container, will restart this container whenever the corresponding cert (`LETSENCRYPT_HOST`) is renewed.
 This is useful when certificates are directly used inside a container for other purposes than HTTPS (e.g. an FTPS server), to make sure those containers always use an up to date certificate.